 Succession planning and fair pay

-Succession planning is and has been a key focus area for the committee, with equitable representation within our organisation being of particular importance and being prioritised when the opportunity to make new appointments arise.
+Succession planning is and has been a key focus area for the committee, with equitable representation within our organisation being of particular importance and being prioritised when the opportunity to make new appointments arises.
 The committee is satisfied that there are no significant gender pay gaps within the different levels of responsibility, but continues to monitor the gender pay gap and other fair pay ratios.
-Going forward, the committee will ensure the adoption of a fair pay policy that will not only address fair and equitable pay but also the new disclosure requirements imposed by the Companies Act Amendment Bill.

 The first Remgro LTI awards with ESG measures were awarded in 2020 (being the 2019 and 2020 LTI awards).
-To further incentivise and motivate management in driving this journey, qualitative ESG measures were incorporated into the Remgro LTI awards in 2021 and 2022, which measures detailed strategic milestones to be achieved by specified dates.
+To further incentivise and motivate management in driving this journey, qualitative ESG measures were incorporated into the Remgro LTI awards in 2021 and 2022, which measure detailed strategic milestones to be achieved by specified dates.
 By incorporating specific ESG measures into the LTI, Remgro is illustrating its public commitment to ESG.
 From the 2023 awards, ESG targets will form 15% of the LTI awards, with the focus on key measures which form part of the ESG scorecard.
-These are discussed in more detail below:

-During the year the Remgro collaboration network was also further expanded to include amongst others ESG, Innovation and People networks to capacitate, facilitate and execute agreed projects and initiatives.
+During the year the Remgro collaboration network was provided a platform to capacitate, facilitate and execute agreed projects and initiatives.

 More details are provided in Parts 2 and 3 of this report.